Timothy Morgan Pearson was born in Webb City, Missouri in 1958.

 Pearson has also served as a volunteer firefighter for over 35 years.
 The last 20 of those as the Fire Chief of the Carterville, Missouri Fire Department.

 Pearson is currently the Director for IT Infrastructure and Security at Pittsburg State University.
-He has just completed the successful design and deployment of an updated virtual infrastructure and distributed, software defined storage system leveraging hardware from HPE, virtualization hypervisors from VMWare, and distributed, software defined storage from Hedvig.
+He has completed the successful design and deployment of an updated virtual infrastructure and distributed, software defined storage system leveraging hardware from HPE, virtualization hypervisors from VMWare, and distributed, software defined storage from Commvault.
 With the new infrastructure in place, PSU has the benefit of “Equal or Better Than Cloud” levels of survivability, resource distribution, and geographic diversity… but at a fraction of the cost of rented, public cloud services.
 PSU’s total outlay for this solution was less than the cost of renting public Cloud horsepower – for just one year.
-The “private cloud” solution can be easily expanded, already has lasted past it’s 1-year “break even” point, and should last for years to come.
+The “private cloud” solution can be easily expanded, already has lasted long past it’s 1-year “break even” point, and should last for years to come.